 makes the suit too large.
 When he is finished, he has masterfully crafted a handsome suit for you, but

-it is too large and out of proportion to your size.
+it is too large and disproportionate to your size.
 The same situation applies to Pinot Noir.
 The super-ripe

 and extracted style of Pinot Noir is often well-made technically, but they are too big, too grandly